snipe/snipe-it/installation/server/linux-osx.md

 </VirtualHost>
 ```

-**Note**: If you are using the script for centos6+ or Ubuntu 14+ remember to change your directory and document root to `/var/www/html/snipeit/public`
+**Note**: `/var/www/html/public` is a common path used on web servers, however you will want to change `/var/www/html/public` to wherever the `public` directory is in within the Snipe-IT files on your server.
+If you are using the installer script for Centos6+/Ubuntu 14+ remember to change your `Directory` and `DocumentRoot` to `/var/www/html/snipeit/public`.

 An OS X virtualhost setup could look more like: